Harjas-Sidhu/SMBhav/HashHarbour/Blockchain/README.md

-# DockuDec Blockchain
+# HashHarbour Blockchain

 ## Description
-DockuDec Blockchain is a module designed to leverage blockchain technology for the purpose of verifying and securing document transactions.
+HashHarbour Blockchain is a module designed to leverage blockchain technology for the purpose of verifying and securing document transactions.
 This system is implemented using Solidity, Hardhat, and several supporting libraries.

 ## Installation
 To set up the DockuDec Blockchain project, please follow these instructions: